ShiuLab/Gene_coexpression_scripts/README.md

       3. Get visualized expression cluster

-          input is the output from step 2
+          input is the output from step 2.
+This script is meant to run locally on your computer.

                   coexpression_profile_from_cluster_plot_loop.R